aerospike/aerospike-client-python/doc/query.rst

         Invoke the *callback* function for each of the records streaming back \
         from the query.

-        :param callback callback: the function to invoke for each record.
+        :param callable callback: the function to invoke for each record.
         :param dict policy: optional query policies :ref:`aerospike_query_policies`.

         .. seealso:: The :ref:`aerospike_record_tuple`.